talmobi/miru/README.md

 miru --path public --watch js/bundle.js -w css/bundle.css --execute 'webpack -w --config webpack.config.js' -e 'stylus -w styles/app.styl -o public/bundle.css',
 ```

-add miru.init.js script to your index.html (created by miru on start inside --path directory or current working directory by default)
+add `miru.init.js` script to your index.html (created by miru on start inside the `--path` directory or current working directory by default)
 ```html
   <script src="miru.init.js"></script>
 ```

 # About (Who watches the watchers?)
-A simple web server (express and socket.io) intended for running command-line watchers (processes that watch and bundle)
+A simple web server (express and socket.io) intended for running command-line watchers (processes that watch and bundle source files)

 # Why
 Most bundlers are great at what they do and come with their own --watch modes (rollup, webpack, stylus etc), they have great error parsing and do their specific thing very well.
 Miru embraces this, simply mirroring what they print into the terminal into the browser along with live reloading and some honey on top.